hscells/homebrew-ir/README.md

 # homebrew tap for IR tools

-This repository contains a homebrew formula for installing trec\_eval through homebrew!
+This repository contains a number of homebrew formula for quickly installing a number of information retrieval tools without much hassle.

 ## Tap the Repository